Allegations of Misconduct

 Handling and Investigation Process

-Upon receipt of an allegation, the Editor-in-Chief and the Executive Secretary will acknowledge the report and refer it to the Editorial Board of the journal.
-The Board will conduct an impartial and confidential preliminary review of the evidence.
+Upon receipt of an allegation, the Editor-in-Chief and the Executive Secretary will acknowledge the report and refer it to the Editorial Board for review.
+The Board will conduct an impartial and confidential preliminary assessment of the available evidence.

-If necessary, the journal will contact the relevant institution(s) or other journals to request further information or to coordinate investigations.
+If necessary, the journal may contact the relevant institution(s) or other journals to request further information or to coordinate investigations.
 All parties involved will be given the opportunity to respond to the allegations.
-Findings and decisions will be documented in writing and preserved for at least five years electronically.
+Findings and decisions will be documented in writing and retained electronically for at least five years.

 Outcomes and Actions